AriFordsham/GHCWiki/records.md

 ## Solutions

-I know of two sorts of solutions:
+I know of three sorts of solutions:

-1. Better name spacing
+1. Better name spacing; see below
-1. Type directed name resolution
+1. Type directed name resolution; see below and [ TDNR](http://hackage.haskell.org/trac/haskell-prime/wiki/TypeDirectedNameResolution)
-1. Nonextensible records with polymorphic selection & update
+1. Nonextensible records with polymorphic selection & update; see below and [Records/OverloadedRecordFields](records/overloaded-record-fields)

 **Are there any other approaches?**